marco262/my_wiki/data/onednd/subclass/draconic-sorcery.md

 ### Level 14: Dragon Wings

 Your innate magic can now manifest as draconic wings on your back.
-As a Bonus Action, you sprout those wings, gaining a Fly Speed equal to your Speed.
-The wings last until you dismiss them as a Bonus Action or you have the Incapacitated condition.
+As a Bonus Action, you sprout those wings, gaining a [[glossary:Fly Speed]] equal to your Speed.
+The wings last until you dismiss them as a Bonus Action or you have the [[glossary:Incapacitated]] condition.

 When the wings manifest, you decide whether they're spectral or physical.
 If physical, you mustn't be wearing something that obstructs them.

 ### Level 18: Draconic Presence

 You can channel the dread presence of dragons.
 As a Bonus Action, you can spend 5 Sorcery Points to draw on this power and exude an aura of awe or fear (your choice) within 60 feet.
-For 1 minute or until you have the Incapacitated condition, each creature of your choice that starts its turn in this aura must succeed on a Wisdom saving throw against your spell save DC or have the Charmed (if you chose awe) or Frightened (if you chose fear) condition until the creature is outside the aura.
+For 1 minute or until you have the [[glossary:Incapacitated]] condition, each creature of your choice that starts its turn in this aura must succeed on a Wisdom saving throw against your spell save DC or have the Charmed (if you chose awe) or Frightened (if you chose fear) condition until the creature is outside the aura.

 ----